Tomb Raider Review: Priceless

 Lara earns XP from different task and objectives that will improve your gear.
 You also earn skill points as a hunter, survivor and brawler.
 It doesn’t all fall in your hands as you must unlock within tiers master skills that will open Lara to the Tomb Raider that you learned to love over 15 years ago.

 With abilities, you slowly begin to earn all of Lara’s weapons beginning with the bow.
-Believe it or not, as you are in an unfamiliar habitat, the bow and arrow will become your best tomb-raider-5friend, even after receiving firearms.
+Believe it or not, as you are in an unfamiliar habitat, the bow and arrow will become your best friend, even after receiving firearms.

 Tomb Raider wouldn’t be nearly as upbeat if the game didn’t provide puzzles for Lara to unravel.
 Expect for there to be different types of tombs for exploration.
 There’s plenty of short tombs, as well as a few larger scale, similar to the older platform installments.
 A challenge indeed, all worth it in the end.
 Also in and outside the tombs, you’ll find maps, documents supporting backstories to different characters, salvage to help modify your weapons and more.